List of political parties in the Dominican Republic

 This article lists political parties in the Dominican Republic.

 The Dominican Republic has a multi-party system, with two or three strong parties and a third party that is electorally successful.

 Parties

 Major parties

-The PRM and PLD are considered major parties in the Dominican Republic.
+The PRM, the FP, and the PLD are considered major parties in the Dominican Republic, after the last election.

 Congressional parties

-The parties listed below have at least one seat in either the Senate or the Chamber of Deputies after the 2020 general election.
+The parties listed below have at least one seat in either the Senate or the Chamber of Deputies after the 2024 general election.

 Local parties

 The parties listed below are not represented in Congress, but control at least one municipal council.